arangodb/arangodb/Documentation/ImplementorManual/HttpEndpoint.md

 The ArangoDB server can listen for incoming requests on multiple *endpoints*.

-The endpoint is normally specified either in ArangoDB's configuration file or on the command-line, using the @ref CommandLineArangoEndpoint "--server.endpoint" option.
+The endpoints are normally specified either in ArangoDB's configuration file or on the command-line, using the @ref CommandLineArangoEndpoint "--server.endpoint" option.
+The default endpoint for ArangoDB is `tcp://127.0.0.1:8529` or `tcp://localhost:8529`.

 The number of endpoints can also be changed at runtime using the API described below.
 Each endpoint can optionally be restricted to a specific list of databases